AssemblyScript/website/src/stdlib/globals.md

 ## Builtins

 The following builtins provide direct access to WebAssembly and compiler features.
-They form the low-level foundation of the standard library, for example, while also being available for everyone to utilize where directly tapping into WebAssembly or the compiler is desired.
+They form the low-level foundation of the standard library, while also being available for everyone to utilize where directly tapping into WebAssembly or the compiler is desired.

 ### Static type checks